wassbeer/notes/VueJSmeetup.md

 ## Random Quotes

 * "Be pragmatic" - Victor Garrido
-* "Core people at google are not depended on Angular anymore so advicing clients to use Angular is not smart." - Norbert de Langen
+* "Core people at google are not depended on anymore so advicing clients to use Angular is not smart." - Norbert de Langen
 * "Webpack is really nice." - Paul Bastowski